 She succeeds Terry Little who, as previously announced, has decided to retire at the end of 2019 following an outstanding 31-year career with the Estée Lauder Companies.

-A statement by Mark Loomis Christopher K. Wood, President, Asia-Pacific Senior Vice-President, Asia-Pacific, tells us:
+A joint statement by Mark Loomis, President, Asia-Pacific and Christopher K. Wood, Senior Vice-President, Asia-Pacific, tells us:

 In her new role, Emmerentia will leverage her in-depth knowledge of the beauty industry and consumers in Australia and New Zealand to define business goals and deliver a robust plan to win in both markets.
 Working closely with New Zealand General Manager, Marie-Ann Billens, she will ensure both Affiliates share insights, innovation and resources to seize opportunities and drive business growth through locally relevant strategies.